-Benjamin Siino is counsel in Shearman & Sterling’s international arbitration and public international law practices.
+Benjamin Siino is a partner in Shearman & Sterling’s international arbitration and public international law practices.

 Benjamin acts as counsel in ad hoc and institutional arbitrations under UNCITRAL, ICC and ICSID rules.
 His experience includes energy arbitrations (mostly in the oil and gas sector), investor-state arbitrations, joint venture disputes and general commercial arbitrations.
 Many of the matters he has handled relate to Africa.